Kabushima: Kabushima Shrine

 Kabushima Shrine (蕪島 神社, Kabushima Jinja) is a small Shinto shrine located on Kabushima island.
 The shrine is a branch of the Itsukushima Shrine and is dedicated to Benzaiten.
 According to shrine legend, it was established in 1269 by local fishermen.
 The shrine burned completely down on 5 November 2015, but it was rebuilt and expanded at the cost of 5 billion yen.
-The shrine reopened on 26 March 2020 after a small reopening ceremony.
-The ceremony was scaled down due to the COVID-19 pandemic.
+The shrine reopened on 26 March 2020 after a small reopening ceremony, which was scaled down due to the COVID-19 pandemic.
 The main festival of the shrine is held on the third Sunday of April.